Alberto Giacometti: Notable sales

 L'Homme au doigt (Pointing Man) sold for $126 million (£81,314,455.32), or $141.3 million with fees, in Christie's May 2015, "Looking Forward to the Past" sale in New York City.
 The work had been in the same private collection for 45 years.
-As of now it is the most expensive sculpture sold at auction.
+As of now, it is the most expensive sculpture sold at auction.

 After being showcased on the BBC programme Fake or Fortune, a plaster sculpture, titled Gazing Head, sold in 2019 for half a million pounds.

 In April 2021, Giacometti's small-scale bronze sculpture, Nu debout II (1953), was sold from a Japanese private collection and went for £1.5 million ($2 million), against an estimate of £800,000 ($1.1 million).

 Other legacy

 Giacometti created the monument on the grave of Gerda Taro at Père Lachaise Cemetery.

 According to a lecture by Michael Peppiatt at Cambridge University on 8 July 2010, Giacometti, who had a friendship with author/playwright Samuel Beckett, created a tree for the set of a 1961 Paris production of Waiting for Godot.

 Giacometti and his sculpture L'Homme qui marche I appear on the former 100 Swiss franc banknote.

-In 2001 he was included in the Painting the Century: 101 Portrait Masterpieces 1900–2000 exhibition held at the National Portrait Gallery, London.
+In 2001, he was included in the Painting the Century: 101 Portrait Masterpieces 1900–2000 exhibition held at the National Portrait Gallery, London.

 Giacometti's sculptural style has featured in advertisements for various financial institutions, starting in 1987 with the Shoes ad for Royal Bank of Scotland directed by Gerry Anderson.

-The 2017 movie Final Portrait retells the story of his friendship with the biographer James Lord.
+The 2017 film Final Portrait retells the story of his friendship with the biographer James Lord.
 Giacometti is played by Geoffrey Rush.

+In 2023 the pianist and composer Hania Rani dedicated to Giacometti a whole album.